Who has not dreamed of life on tropical islands? Of sitting under banana trees while trade winds swish the leaves?

 Every fall just before frost, dig a clump of sprouts of every variety to store in the basement.

-I know some northern gardners who stored them upright in wooden boxes, and the roots covered with sandy soil, making sure the plants do not dry out.
+I know some northern gardeners who stored them upright in wooden boxes, and the roots were covered with sandy soil, making sure the plants do not dry out.

 If you have tubs – a large galvanized tub with drainage holes will hold two or three for a season – then tub and all can go into wooden boxes, covering the roots with sandy soil, seeing that they do not dry out.

 The ones left outdoors are sawed off at the ground, covered with old magazines and newspapers and pine straw on for a neat look.

 In the spring remove the magazines but leave the pine straw for summer mulch.
 Bananas have small roots for such large plants.